TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 27/2 Chronicles 27.9.md

 ---

-And Jotham slept with his fathers, and they buried him in the city of David: and Ahaz his son reigned in his stead.
+Jotham slept with his fathers, and they buried him in the city of David: and Ahaz his son reigned in his place.